zacharyfmarion/design-checklist/docs/scenes.md

 ## &lt;ByFilePieChart /&gt;
-Pie chart that displays the number of errors in the files or subfolders inside a directory
+Pie chart that displays the number of issues in the files or subfolders inside a directory
 ### Props